wacl-york/faamr/README.md

 ## Data Download Prerequisite

 Users will require a CEDA account to download FAAM data.
-While these data are public, `faamr` makes use the [openDAP](https://help.ceda.ac.uk/article/4431-ceda-archive-web-download-and-services) endpoint, which requires authentication.
+While these data are public, `faamr` makes use of the [openDAP](https://help.ceda.ac.uk/article/4431-ceda-archive-web-download-and-services) endpoint, which requires authentication.
 Users can register for an account on the [CEDA website](https://services.ceda.ac.uk/cedasite/register/info/).

 You will need to provide your credentials to `faamr::flight_download()`.
 To avoid saving these credentials in your scripts, you can use the [keyring](https://cloud.r-project.org/web/packages/keyring/index.html) package to make use of your operating systems credential store.